UK Destinations 2019 - Isle of Bute to Ayrshire, Scotland

 "Native of Ayrshire, Robert Burns (1759-96) is one of Scotland's treasures.
 The National Poet of Scotland had a style that was his and his alone.
 His most famous song Auld Lang Syne is heard everywhere around the world, on New Year's Day.
 Burns' talent, charisma, and good looks made him popular with both upper and lower classes, especially with the ladies, and their servants, during his celebrity period in Edinburgh." (paraphrased from Wikipedia)

-Back in Ayr we have an early dinner reservation at Chestnuts Hotel, near the Burns Birthplace Museum.
+Back in Ayr we have an early dinner reservation at Chestnuts Hotel, and two blocks away is the endless beach on the Irish Sea.
+We might also go for a walk there prior to dinner.

 looks a bit rich, no?